AdrianAtHumboldt/AdrianAtHumboldt.github.io/_posts/2016-12-01-pattern-for-wicket-data-providers.markdown

 }
 {% endhighlight %}

-The data provider is then only responsible for passing parameters to the repository.
-Note that this particular data provider returns a `Serializable` summary object which can be stored directly in a model.
+The data provider is then only responsible for passing parameters to the repository. `ClientSearchParams` is a serializable bean class with get and set methods for each search field.
+Note that the `ClientData` returned from this data provider is `Serializable` and small, so can be stored directly in a model.
 More complex return types might benefit from wrapping the data in a `LoadableDetachableModel`.

 {% highlight java %}
 public class ClientSearchProvider extends SortableDataProvider<ClientData, String> {